stvsmth/kenpom/README.md

 You can pass filtering options in via command-line arguments or as prompted.
 We'll filter on conference(s), school names(s), or the top `n` schools.
 With no input we simply print the top 25 teams.
-Conference names must match exactly and school names will match on any string.
+School codes and conference names must match exactly.
+School names will match on any string.
 See the examples below for the finer points.

 ### Search order precedence
 If any school code (KU, UK, OKLA, etc) is present, then the entire search will